henkbirkholz/draft-birkholz-tuda/draft-birkholz-rats-tuda.md

 Attestation:

-: The creation of one ore more claims about the properties of an Attestor, such that the claims can be used as evidence.
+: The creation of one ore more claims about the properties of an Attester, such that the claims can be used as evidence.

 Conveyance:

-: The transfer of evidence from the Attestor to the Verifier via an interconnect.
+: The transfer of evidence from the Attester to the Verifier via an interconnect.

 Verification: